If you are planning to conduct business in China, you would be wise to obtain professional, accurate contract translations.

 If an inexperienced translator — or worse, an automated translation system — is used for your Chinese contract translation, you’re likely to encounter costly legal disputes later.
 A 2012 Shanghai Maritime Court case perfectly highlights how problematic poor translations can be.

-Don’t risk your contract and your money by putting it in the hands of a poor translator — use a professional legal translation company for your Chinese contracts.
+Don’t risk your contract and your money by putting it in the hands of a poor translator — contact Legal Language for professional legal translations of your Chinese contracts.